otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```
 Protocol version (SHORT)
-  The version number of this protocol is 0x0004.
+  The version number of this protocol is 0x0004 (for OTRv4).

 Message type (BYTE)
-  The message has type 0x0F.
+  The message has type 0x0F (for OTRv4).

 Prekey Message Indentifier (INT)
   A prekey message id used for local retrieval.